PACER-PHII/PacerDocs/docs/source/server.rst

             "Notes": []
         }

-    :<query string firstName: first name of patient.
+    :query firstName: first name of patient.
 Used as supporting information for identifying the patient.
-    :<query string lastName: last name of patient.
+    :query lastName: last name of patient.
 Used as supporting information for identifying the patient.
-    :<query string identifier: A pipe delimited (\|) set of system\|value identifiers which contains the patient identifier.
+    :query identifier: A pipe delimited (\|) set of system\|value identifiers which contains the patient identifier.
 This is an identifier which can be used directly upon the FHIR server to help identify the patient.
-    :<ecrId: Optional parameter for setting an id for the ECR record itself.
+    :query ecrId: Optional parameter for setting an id for the ECR record itself.
 No id will be returned if not provided.
-    :<json string listElements[x].labOrderDate: A common string structured Date used to support the CQL process by determining relevant conditions, symptoms, and observations based upon the initial labOrderDtae provided by the Health Department.
+    :query labOrderDate: A common string structured Date used to support the CQL process by determining relevant conditions, symptoms, and observations based upon the initial labOrderDtae provided by the Health Department.
     :resheader Content-Type: application/json